-For example, after taking Steve's Authority Pub Academy course, I realized that professional quality ghostwritten books come from legit services aren't serving the masses of Kindle publishers.
+For example, after taking Steve’s Authority Pub Academy course, I realized that professional quality ghostwritten books come from legit services that aren’t serving the masses of Kindle publishers.

 Instead, they’re serving online marketers & self publishers who’ve got their shi#@ together (pardon the French).